• HOME

 A crock pot recipe - #2

 I add fish oil (Just Food For Dogs has a great one) and supplements to the food just before feeding.
 The 2 supplements I use are designed by a veterinary nutritionist, and you need both for the diet to be balanced.
 Iviblend is the vitamin/mineral supplement and TerraCal is the calcium supplement.
 Just dose according to label instructions.
 They are designed to supplement rotational home-made diets so that they are as complete and balanced as they can be.
+I also add flaxseed oil which is a source of linoleic acid (dose at 1 teaspoon per 20 pounds of body weight daily) and Vitamin E (200 IU for dogs <20#, 400 IU for dogs 40-60# and 500IU for dogs >60#) daily.

 Just some of the ingredients used to make Iviblend supplement